mmoskon/BioProc/README.md

 # A Computational Design of a Programmable Biological Processor

-The repository includes the Python code for the analysis of biological processor.
+The repository includes the Python code for the analysis of a biological processor proposed in the paper *A Computational Design of a Programmable Biological Processor*.

 ## Models